nikitavoloboev/data/work/finding-work/finding-work.md

 ```
 Hey ..,

-My name is Nikita, I saw you're looking for a .. at .. and I'd be interested in joining your team.
+I saw you're looking for a .. at .. and I'm interested in joining your team.

+{Why I want to join and think I am good fit..}

 I attached my CV for further information, let me know if you'd be interested in talking.

-Thank you,
+Best
 Nikita
 ```